 New Haven: Yale University Press, 2011

-- “The Courtroom as Legal Borderland: Colonial Encounters between Western and Indigenous Legal Tradition in the Courts of the Alaska District, 1902-1903,” in Into the Void: Legal Borderlands of the North American West, eds., Katrina Jagodinsky and Pablo Mitchell (University of Kansas Press, under review and forthcoming 2018).
+- “The Courtroom as Legal Borderland: Encounters between Western and Indigenous Legal Tradition in the Courts of the Alaska District,” in Katrina Jagodinsky and Pablo Mitchell, eds., Beyond the Borders of the Law: Critical Legal Histories of the North American West (University Press of Kansas, 2018): 231 - 262.

-- “Caught in the Gap: the Transit Privilege and North America’s Ambiguous Borders,” in Benjamin Johnson and Andrew Graybill, eds., Bridging National Borders in North America: Transnational and Comparative Histories, Duke University Press, 2010.
+- “Caught in the Gap: the Transit Privilege and North America’s Ambiguous Borders,” in Benjamin Johnson and Andrew Graybill, eds., Bridging National Borders in North America: Transnational and Comparative Histories (Duke University Press, 2010): 199-222.

-- “Writing Racial Barriers into Law: Upholding B.C.’s Denial of the Vote to its Japanese Canadian Citizens, Homma v.
-Cunningham, 1902,” in Gail Nomura and Louis Fiset, eds., Nikkei in the Pacific Northwest: Japanese Americans and Japanese Canadians in the Twentieth Century,” University of Washington Press, 2005.
+- “Writing Racial Barriers into Law: Upholding B.C.’s Denial of the Vote to Its Japanese Canadian Citizens, Homma v.
+Cunningham, 1902,” in Gail Nomura and Louis Fiset, eds., Nikkei in the Pacific Northwest: Japanese Americans and Japanese Canadians in the Twentieth Century (Seattle: University of Washington Press, 2005): 20-43.

 Areas of Graduate Supervision